wiktorpiela/data_analysis/election_2020_supplement.md

 the higher the population density, the higher the percentage of votes for Trzaskowski.
 About density of 500 inhabitants per 1km2, we have there bigger cities, with advantage of Trzaskowski and more significant tendency.
-Cut before we more investigate density matter, I present you table where both of correlations are compared.
+Cut before we more investigate density matter, I present you a table where both of correlations are compared.

 <table class=" lightable-classic" style="font-family: Cambria; width: auto !important; margin-left: auto; margin-right: auto;">